Before coming to Portugal, our knowledge of Portuguese cuisine was solely based on visiting Nando’s a few times. What little did we know.

 Portuguese egg tarts (pastéis de nata) are famous around the world.
 We had heard of them before we even arrived.
 Everyone seems to love them, and they’re so popular they are sold by the half-dozen, and rightly so!
 This small round tart is made from crispy puff pastry filled with sweet egg custard cream and baked to golden perfection.
 They are so good I wanted to eat one every day.

 Almond tart is a very popular cafe item, with a pastry base and caramelised almond on top.
 It was always tempting and delicious.

 There seemed to be a lot of dried figs stuffed with almonds in a variety of different ways, making interesting patterns.
-I found these mostly in the southern Algarve region, apparently it’s their speciality.
+I found these mostly in the southern Algarve region, apparently, it’s their specialty.

 The queijadas are a small round tart made with ground almonds, lots of cinnamon and nuts, and were very tasty.
-The long sausage roll looking travesseiros is rolled puff pastry filled with an almond cream, and dusted with icing sugar.
+The long sausage roll-looking travesseiros is rolled puff pastry filled with almond cream, and dusted with icing sugar.
 These were not bad, though I did prefer the queijadas (others must agree, as they were sold in packs of 5!)